Best Practices for Using Shackles Safely

 Even the best hardware can fail if misused.
 Following basic best practices can significantly enhance both safety and longevity:

-Shackles are rated for static loads.
-Sudden or dynamic loading, such as dropping a load onto a shackle, is not advised and can exceed their WLL and cause failure.
+• Avoid Shock Loading: Shackles are rated for static loads.
+Sudden or dynamic loading, such as dropping a load onto a shackle, can exceed their WLL and cause failure.

-Do not weld, grind, or drill a shackle.
-Altering the material properties in this way voids the manufacturer’s specifications and makes the shackle unfit for lifting.
+• Do Not Modify: Do not weld, grind, or drill a shackle.
+Altering the material properties in this way voids the manufacturer’s specifications.

 These practices help to maintain rigging integrity and protect workers from unnecessary risks.